 Examples of use

-As an illustration, we used the Audacity software for the track containing ‘Brejeiro’ of the “Ernesto Nazareth 2” songbook, and generated the mp3 play-along tracks you will find below.
-We also made available the transposed scores for your reference.
+As an illustration, we used the Audacity software for the track containing ‘Brejeiro’ of the “Ernesto Nazareth 2” songbook, and generated the mp3 play-along track you will find below.
+We also made available the transposed score for your reference.
 The track was originally recorded in A major.

 The original tempo used in the recording was at 87 bpm.
 We also generated the same track at 100 bpm.